shreya941/Anudip_Foundation/README.md

 # Anudip_Foundation
-This repository contains a collection of basic Python codes created during my training at the Anudip Foundation.
-It includes examples and exercises that cover fundamental concepts and techniques in Python programming.
-This repository is intended as a resource for beginners to learn and practice Python.
+This repository contains a collection of basic Python codes, Power BI dashboards and Excel sheets created during my training at the Anudip Foundation.
+It includes examples and exercises that cover fundamental concepts and techniques in Python programming,MSpreadsheet and Power BI.
+This repository is intended as a resource for beginners to learn and practice Python, Power BI and Excel.